The Classic 9-Day Cycling Around Taiwan: Along Cycling Route No. 1 or Alternative Routes

 Today, we take on the challenge of climbing County Highway 199 to Shouka, reaching an altitude of 450 meters to transition from the west coast to the east coast.
 Due to some ups and downs upon reaching the peak, the total accumulated ascent will be 1300 meters.
 County Highway 199 is a tranquil road with a moderate gradient.
 Along the route, you’ll encounter settlements of the Paiwan people, one of the 16 indigenous tribes of Taiwan.
 Restaurants and stores are still accessible along the route.
 In case they’re closed as you pass, make sure to stock up on supplies and water at the convenience stores like 7-Eleven and Hi-Life in Mudan.

 Upon completing the climb, you’ll be rewarded with an exhilarating descent and captivating panoramic views of the azure Pacific Ocean along the route from Daren to Taitung.
 A few more 100-meter climbs are in store.
 Take breaks and replenish supplies when you reach small towns.
+If you encounter strong headwinds, it is a good idea to stay in one of the towns like Jinlun or Taimali.

 Following this classic 9-day itinerary, you’ll move on to Provincial Highway 9 for further progress into the Huadong Rift Valley.
 For more lodging options, consider staying in hot spring hotels in Zhiben or Beinan.
 If Taitung City is your choice, switch to Provincial Highway 11 for a more direct route.